radius-project/design-notes/template/0000-design-template.md

 these components and other components.
 Call out or highlight new components that are not part of this feature (dependencies).
 This diagram generally treats the components as black boxes.
 Provide a pointer to a more detailed design document, if one exists.
-If you have the alternatives for your design, describe alternative solutions too.
 -->

 ### Design details